akostibas/vcf2csv/README.md

 VCF2CSV is a simple Vcard to CSV converter.

-Presently, it only understands the Name, Full Name, and Email fields.
+Presently, it only understands the following fields:
+* Name (first and last)
+* Full Name
+* Email

 Usage: